chkim4/anomaly-detection/README.md

 # Anomaly-detection with machine learning
 This repo is network anomaly detection models trained and tested by the [UNSW-NB15](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/) dataset.
+Benchmarking with [KDD-NSL](https://www.unb.ca/cic/datasets/nsl.html) is included too.
-This was created because of section IV of the report for information security class.
-The report is available [here](https://www.overleaf.com/read/bvcffqqhdkfr).
+It created because of section IV of the report for information security class.
+The paper is available [here](https://www.overleaf.com/read/bvcffqqhdkfr).
 This repo consists of following machine learning models in each folder:

 * Decision Tree
 * Naive Bayes